 Here are some of the most serious risks you face if you don’t have adequate commercial auto liability:

 - Your business may be breaking the law.
 Your state has minimum requirements for commercial vehicle liability insurance.
 Be sure to get the mandatory coverage in place.
 If you rely on a personal vehicle policy when driving a limo, taxi, bus or commercial truck, there is a good chance you are breaking state law.

 - Your business assets may be at risk.
 In the aftermath of an accident that causes personal injury, a bare-bones policy may only cover a small fraction of a plaintiff's medical bills and repairs.
-Personal injury entails court costs and other legal fees and, unfortunately can become very expensive.
+Personal injury entails court costs and other legal fees and, unfortunately, can become very expensive.
 Make sure you evaluate your needs and risks and compare coverage from multiple insurance companies before you commit to a commercial vehicle liability insurance policy.
-A local independent agent in our network can help.
+A local independent agent can help.

 Umbrella Policies and Commercial Motor Vehicle Liability

 Umbrella insurance policies provide added protection for instances when your standard commercial motor vehicle liability insurance is not adequate, like in a serious accident.

 Your commercial auto liability may be enough to cover the cost from most minor incidents.
 However, if one of your employees causes a major accident, an umbrella policy will ensure that your business is still covered.

 An umbrella policy is an inexpensive way to get additional coverage that kicks in after your commercial auto insurance liability coverage is exhausted.

 For example, if you are covered to a limit of $1 million, but you get sued for $1.5 million, your umbrella liability policy will cover the outstanding $500,000.
 This can be the difference between bankruptcy and keeping your business afloat.